-If you are considering taking the leap into becoming a HVAC technician then learning more about the HVAC apprenticeship process is a great step.
+If you are considering taking the leap into becoming a HVAC technician then learning more about the HVAC apprenticeship program process is important.

-HVAC installers and repairmen are responsible for installing and repairing a variety of systems including:
+HVAC (heating, ventilation and air conditioning) installers and repairmen are responsible for installing and repairing a variety of systems including:

 - Central air conditioning